 We’ve come up with 10 tips to prepare your home for a hurricane when we heard about hurricane Ida.
 When a hurricane is poised to make landfall and the authorities issue an evacuation order, you may not have much time before you leave to protect your home from the impending storm and the flooding and damage it can cause.

 There is so much to do to prepare for a hurricane that it can be overwhelming.
 But doing a few simple things can make the difference in how well your home withstands the storm and how quickly you can return to it once the storm passes.
 Here are a few tips to help you get ready:

 1. Clean up around your property – tuck away planters, lawn ornaments, patio furniture, garbage cans, grills, etc in a secure location so that they are as protected as possible.

 2. Secure windows and doors – Board up your windows to prevent leaks and broken glass, and, where necessary, secure doors with storm shutters.

-3. Store important documents in the dishwasher – Since it is waterproof, no water can get in, so you documents will be safe and sound.
+3. Store important documents in the dishwasher – One of the best ways to prepare for a hurricane is to store your important documents in a safe place Since your dishwasher is waterproof, no water can get in, so you documents will be safe and sound.

 4. The higher the better – Move electronics, small appliances, and other things with wires to upper levels and high shelves — as far away from water as possible.